marky-mark/entry/README.md

-# entry
+# waitrypoint
-A handy entry script for docker containers which need to wait on other services to be up for docker compose.
+This is a wait entrypoint!
+A handy entry script for docker containers which need to wait on other services to be up, maily for docker compose.

 ## How it works
 Before executing the jar, has some awaitility if preceded by "wait <number_of_apps> <app_address> <app_port> <app_name>"